 All of these chemical changes in the brain contribute to increased feelings of calm, relaxation, positivity and greater wellbeing.
 In turn they all have a positive physical effect on the body.

 Acupuncture improves blood circulation, both in the local area and in the brain.
 It does this without raising arterial blood pressure or pulse rate.
 One of the ways it does this is to promote the release Adenosine.
 This neurotransmitter is a natural pain killer and also widens blood vessels and helps regulate heart rhythm.
 This is one of the ways Acupuncture is thought to be helpful when treating circulatory imbalances.

 Acupuncture could be considered as a type of micro-trauma in the body.
 This is perfectly safe, but the sensing of this micro-trauma sends messages to your brain that healing needs to occur in your body and the brain then releases the required chemicals to do this.

 The improvement in circulation also helps remove lactic acid and dead blood cells and the replenished blood helps to restore fresh oxygen and nutrients to the tissues.
 Acupuncture has also been found to regulate immune function by normalising interferon levels and the immune response, speeding up the healing of infection and reducing systemic inflammation.

 Additional treatment adjuncts such as Moxa, Infrared heat and Cupping also help to dilate local blood vessels and increase local blood flow which in turn helps to decrease areas of local inflammation and swelling.

 Acupuncture and the body’s natural energy charge

-For further information on how Acupuncture works and on the above theories I encourage you to read “The Spark in the Machine” by Dr. Daniel Keown.
+For further information on how Acupuncture works I encourage you to read “The Spark in the Machine” by Dr. Daniel Keown.